Intergroup Contact and Social Categorization

 Dr Rubin is collaborating with Dr Chrysalis Wright at the University of Central Florida, USA investigating social class differences in students' social integration at university.

-Dr Rubin is collaborating with Dr Chuma Owuamalam from the University of Nottingham (Malaysia Campus) on research that investigates the factors that cause members of one group to offer help to members of another group.
+Dr Rubin is collaborating with Dr Chuma Owuamalam from the University of Nottingham (Malaysia Campus) on research that investigates the predictions of system justification theory and social identity theory.

 Predictors and Consequences of Intergroup Friendship